-Anaphylaxis following receipt of COVID-19 Vaccine Moderna is reported in the Regulation 174 an expected SAR to this vaccine.
-Acute facial swelling (in those with a history of injections of dermatological filler) and peripheral facial nerve palsy are described as rare adverse events following
+Anaphylaxis following receipt of COVID-19 Vaccine Moderna is reported in the Regulation 174 Information for UK healthcare professionals as an expected adverse event of unknown frequency.
+Accordingly, anaphylaxis within 24 hours of receipt of COVID-19 Vaccine Moderna will be considered an expected SAR to this vaccine.
+Acute facial swelling (in those with a history of injections of dermatological filler) and peripheral facial nerve palsy are described as rare adverse events following COVID-19 Vaccine Moderna, while lymphadenopathy and injection site urticaria are reported as very common and common (respectively).
+Should these be observed in participants receiving COVID-19 Vaccine Moderna, and if they met the criteria for an SAE, these would be considered expected SARs.